amnghd/Applied_Data_Science_with_Python/Course II - Applied Plotting Charting and Data Representation in Python/week4/assignment.md

 #A fun visual story about a region

-This is the resutls of the "Applied Ploting, charting & Data Representation Course" by the University of Michigan.
+This is the project output for the "Applied Ploting,  Charting & Data Representation Course" by the University of Michigan.
 [Here](https://www.coursera.org/learn/python-plotting/notebook/lVxma/project-description) is a link to the project definition.

 - You need to identify two publicly accessible dataset from the same region "that are consistent across a meaningful dimension".